Cork's 96FM: Radio South

-Competition

-Unlike independent local stations elsewhere in the country, Radio South faced competition from the RTÉ Radio Cork opt-out, which was well regarded for its coverage of current affairs and sports, especially by older listeners.
-However the audience for the RTÉ service dwindled with time, as its local output was limited by Dublin, and it eventually closed in 1999.

-Print media constituted major competition to local radio in Cork, with the then Cork Examiner and Evening Echo daily newspapers based in the city.
-There was also competition for advertising from a (now defunct) local TV service, available on the Chorus cable TV service in the city.
-96FM now houses the studios of a TV studio owned by its parent company Wireless Group.

 Hits and Memories 96FM

 Mediocre listenership figures for Radio South, lead to a relaunch in July 1990 and a name change to 'Hits and Memories 96FM'.
 The station was now under a 'Classic Hits' format imported from Australia, similar to that of the by then successful 'Classic Hits 98FM' in Dublin.
 By this stage the original special interest programmes of Radio South were gone (except the 'Oldies and Irish' show on Sundays which, thanks to public support, survived the upheaval).
 The programme, presented since 1991 by Derry O' Callaghan, was the most listened to show on local radio in Ireland as of 2015.
 The new format lead to a gradual increase in listenership.

 Merge-over with County Sound and office relocation

 In 1991, a 'merge-over' took place between 96FM and the Mallow-based County Sound 103FM coming under a common ownership and combined JNLR figures.
-Some years later, the station moved premises from the rural Whites Cross (the former Radio ERI studios) to a city centre location at Patrick's Place which is a small section of Wellington Road, in a building which was formerly the location of St Finbarr's College and then Christian Brothers College.
+In 1994, the station moved premises from the rural Whites Cross (the former Radio ERI studios) to a city centre location at Patrick's Place which is a small section of Wellington Road, in a building which was formerly the location of St Finbarr's College and then Christian Brothers College.
 The station named its new premises 'Broadcasting House'.

 RTÉ's John Murray was "Head of News" at 96FM from 1990 until 1992.